antonmedv/monkberry/README.md

 var pool = monkberry.createPool();
 ```

-This allow to have templates with same names. `createPool` method creates new Monkberry instance.
+This allows to have several templates with the same name. `createPool` method creates new Monkberry instance.

-> Note what filters remain same.
+> Note that all filters remain the same.

 ### Wrappers